starknet-edu/counter-workshop/README.md

 ### Hints

-- The `increase_counter()` function should be able to modify the state of the contract (also called external function) and update the `counter` value in the `Storage`.
+- The `increase_counter()` function should be able to modify the state of the contract (also called an external function) and update the `counter` value within the `Storage`.
 You can read more about it in [Chapter 12.3.2 - External Functions](https://book.cairo-lang.org/ch99-01-03-02-contract-functions.html#external-functions).

 ## Step 3